An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Main result

 Thus, the margin graph of $\mathbf{P}'''$ is a strictly ascending cycle, so by Case~2, $F(\mathbf{P}''')=\{b\}$, so by $\ell$ applications of positive involvement, $b\in F(\mathbf{P}'')$, so by weak positive responsiveness, $F(\mathbf{P}')=\{b\}$, so by $\ell+1$ applications of block preservation, $F(8\mathbf{P})=\{b\}$, so by homogeneity, $F(\mathbf{P})=\{b\}$, in line with Minimax.\end{proof}

 \begin{remark} In Section \ref{Prelim}, we assumed in the tradition of Arrow \citeyearpar{Arrow1963} that the domain of a voting method is the set of profiles of strict weak orders.
-However, inspection of the proofs of Facts \ref{MinimaxMay}, \ref{MinimaxPI}, \ref{MinimaxIS}, and \ref{MinimaxHBP} and of Theorem \ref{MainThm} shows that for these results, we do not actually need to assume any properties of a voter's binary relation $\mathbf{P}(i)$.\footnote{For an arbitrary binary relation $\mathbf{P}(i)$, when we say that $i$ ``ranks $a$ uniquely first'', we simply mean that $(a,b)\in\mathbf{P}(i)$ for all $b\in X(\mathbf{P})\setminus\{a\}$ (and similarly for ``ranks $a$ uniquely last''), not that $\mathbf{P}(i)$ forms a transitive ranking.} In particular, all of these results also apply to the setting of linear ballots, where ties are not allowed, to the setting of truncated ballots, where some alternatives may be unranked (regarded as tied for last), and to the setting where instead of asking voters for a ranking, we simply ask for their pairwise choices (Do you prefer $a$ or $b$?
+However, inspection of the proofs of Facts \ref{MinimaxMay}, \ref{MinimaxPI}, \ref{MinimaxIS}, and \ref{MinimaxHBP} and of Theorem \ref{MainThm} shows that for these results, we do not actually need to assume any properties of a voter's binary relation $\mathbf{P}(i)$ except that it is a strict preference relation, i.e., it is asymmetric.\footnote{When we say that $i$ ``ranks $a$ uniquely first'', we simply mean that $(a,b)\in\mathbf{P}(i)$ for all $b\in X(\mathbf{P})\setminus\{a\}$ (and similarly for ``ranks $a$ uniquely last'' but with $(b,a)\in\mathbf{P}(i)$), not that $\mathbf{P}(i)$ forms a transitive ranking.} In particular, all of these results also apply to the setting of linear ballots, where ties are not allowed, to the setting of truncated ballots, where some alternatives may be unranked (regarded as tied for last), and to the setting where instead of asking voters for a ranking, we simply ask for their pairwise choices (Do you prefer $a$ or $b$?
 Do you prefer $a$ or $c$?
 Do you prefer $b$ or $c$?), which allows for intransitivities in $\mathbf{P}(i)$.
 This latter point is especially important given the recent proposal of Foley and Maskin \citeyearpar{Foley2024} that in top-three general elections, we should ask voters to answer three pairwise comparison questions rather than to provide a ranking of the three alternatives.
 Theorem \ref{MainThm} continues to apply in this setting.\end{remark}

 Thus, for three-alternative profiles, if in addition to May's axioms we want the axioms of positive involvement and immunity to spoilers (or just near immunity), plus the relatively uncontroversial homogeneity and block preservation axioms, then we must refine Minimax.
 Note that in the proof of Theorem \ref{MainThm}, the only use of near immunity to spoilers is to help derive (together with other axioms) that $F$ satisfies Condorcet consistency.
 Hence we have the following reformulation of Theorem \ref{MainThm}.